FREE REPORT

 According to theOrganization for Economic Co-operation and Development, Mexico has the second highest level of economic disparity in the world, surpassed only byChile.

 Disparity can be clearly seen by comparing different regions.
-The northern regions account for a much higher level of development and economic growth than those in the south.
+Above all, the northern regions account for a much higher level of development and economic growth than those in the south.

-Going forward, Mexico should recover well and then next decade holds promise.
-Mexico’s macroeconomic success continues to attract private investors.
+Going forward, Mexico’s economy should recover well and then next decade holds promise.
+In short, Mexico’s macroeconomic success continues to attract private investors.

 Natural resources: Petroleum, timber, gold, silver, copper, iron, zinc